RyanFleck/ScalaJS/README.md

 1. Send an XMLHTTPRequest to get some data
 1. Process the contents of a file
 1. Process the contents of a textarea
+1. Persist data in client-side WebDB
+1. Utilize a *module* from a different repository

 <br />